Deskwood/Drone-SA-Comms/corasat/decision_support_parameters.md

 ## Config keys currently unused in scoring

 None documented here.
 If you add unused keys, list them without values and reference the config key.

+## Config keys expected by code but missing in config.json

+None documented here.
+If you remove keys, list them without values and reference the config key.